Dysperia/ArenaToolBox-BSATool/README.md

 * Full support for IMG/SET files.
 * BSATool has knowledge of the 947 native IMGs with their type, color palette and file header.
 It will help to take decision while converting png to IMG.
-* All the IMG are accessible as the 2 decompression algorithms used have been founded (after about 1-2 months of work but founded!).
+* All the IMG are accessible as the 2 uncompression algorithms used have been founded (after about 1-2 months of work but founded!).
 * BSATool has knowledge of the 180 SETs native of Arena along with their dimensions, (also help to convert png).
 * Preview for IMG/SET file.
 * Extended preview in view menu will allow you to change between color palette and see the changes.
 However, I tried my best to set a default palette for all native IMG/SET, in order to see what Arena should display (be aware than some IMG will use various palette depending on the call in game, for example DUNGEON.IMG will use the different integrated palette of each different province).